digitraceslab/niimpy/docs/aware.rst

 AwareApplicationCrashes
 -----------------------

-contains information about crashed applications.
+Contains information about crashed applications.
 This data is logged whenever any application crashes, which can occur from zero to several times per hour.

 * ``application_name``: application’s localized name.